OmkarMishra56/Portfolio-Page/README.md

 # Omkar Mishra's Portfolio Page

 ## Description
-This is a personal portfolio website for Omkar Mishra, showcasing his educational background, skills, hobbies, and contact information.
-The page is built using HTML and CSS, with cool animations to make it engaging and modern.
+This is a personal portfolio website of Omkar Mishra, showcasing educational background, skills, hobbies, and contact information.
+The page is built using HTML and CSS,and javascript with cool animations to make it engaging and modern.
 It's designed to be responsive, ensuring it looks great on both desktop and mobile devices.

 Key features include:
 - A clean, gradient-based design for a futuristic look.